carolinecreamer/Attestation-Client-Samples/README.md

 This sample provides the code implementation to perform VBS-Protected key attestation and retrieve an attestation token from Microsoft Azure Attestation.
 This sample creates a VBS-Protected key named "att_sample_key" which is attested by Microsoft Azure Attestation.
 The sample must be run with Virtualization-Based Security enabled on the device.

+WARNING: Information regarding VBS-Protected Keys relates to prerelease product that may be substantially modified before it's commercially released.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.

 ### **VBS enclave attestation (sample_enclave_att.exe)**

 This sample provides the code implementation to perform VBS enclave attestation and retrieve an attestation token from Microsoft Azure Attestation.
 A sample enclave is provided in the "enclave" directory.